-What is Partner-Generated Revenue?
+What is Partner-Generated Revenue in Channel Sales?

 Partner-Generated Revenue is the total income a company earns directly from sales driven by its channel partners.
 This includes deals sourced entirely by partners and opportunities where partners influenced the final sale.
 It's a crucial metric for understanding the financial impact and overall health of a partner ecosystem.
 For IT companies, this might involve software licenses sold through value-added resellers (VARs) or cloud services implemented by system integrators.
 In manufacturing, it could be the revenue from machinery sold through distributors or components integrated into larger products by OEM partners.
 Tracking this revenue helps companies measure partner effectiveness and optimize their channel strategies.